ZeroDayArcade/wpa-password-cracking-with-pmkid/README.md

 ## Acknowledgements
 `passlist.txt` is a sample list taken from the top 100 most common passwords put together by Daniel Miessler.
 I've added "hashcat!" to the list for the example hash.
 See the original list here: https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-100.txt

-`pbkdf2.py` contains a PBKDF2 python implementation by Stefano Palazzo written using only standard libraries.
-I've stripped out comments (other than the license info) and unneeded parts to keep it short, see the original on his github: https://github.com/sfstpala/python3-pbkdf2/blob/master/pbkdf2.py

 <br/>